-Considering the expected surge in the number of autistic individuals and the fact that autism traits are permanent, these barriers are expected to affect a growing number of individuals.
-Accepting the existence of these barriers and introducing structural changes is urgently needed as the implications of these barriers are profound to the health of the autistic population.
-These structural changes should include variety of mitigation strategies, some as the chapter illustrates are already utilized by different stakeholders.
-In addition, direct confrontation with the mechanisms that affect health outcomes is needed.
-Above all this change should be perceptional that regard autistic adults as a distinct social group that deserve equal health care services in light of the National Health Insurance Law (1994) principals.
+Considering the anticipated surge in the number of individuals with autism and the fact that autistic traits are lifelong, these barriers are expected to affect a growing number of individuals.
+Accepting the existence of these barriers and introducing structural changes is urgently needed, as the implications of these barriers are profound for the health of the autistic population.
+These structural changes should include a variety of mitigation strategies, some of which, as this chapter has illustrated, are already utilized by various stakeholders.
+In addition, direct confrontation of the mechanisms that affect health outcomes is needed.
+Above all, these changes should result in adults with autism being perceived as a distinct social group who deserve equal health care services, in light of the National Health Insurance Law (1994) principles.

 Appendix 4.1

-This form who was handed by a genetic counseling center include many unclear points.
-Some issues might confuse also neurotypicals.
-For instance, including all the mutations name within the form, could confuse also someone who is not from a medical background.
-The second to last sentence of the forms that reads “These results are a statistical calculation based on the information you provide us and known medical research” can easily confuse any autistic individual.
-If read literally, the meaning could be that all the above is irrelevant as it is just a calculation.
-This form should be amended from top to bottom, however, this sentence specifically could confuse autistic adults and make the impression the whole form is irrelevant.
+This form, which was used by a genetic counseling center, includes many unclear points.
+Some issues might also confuse neurotypical individuals.
+For instance, including all the mutation names within the form could confuse someone who does not have a medical background.
+The second to last sentence of the form, which reads “These results are a statistical calculation based on the information you provide us and known medical research”, could easily confuse an autistic individual.
+If read literally, the meaning could be that all of the above is irrelevant, as it is just a calculation.
+This form should be completely amended; however, this sentence in particular specifically could confuse adults who have autism and give them the impression the entire form is irrelevant.

 Appendix 4.2

-This form is not accessible for many reasons including the abundance of legal information, the fact it is not divided into sections and more.
-Yet, in relation to the issue of early preparation what this form miss above all is an explanation f the expected procedure.
-Should the patient bring his own sleeping closing?
-Would dinner be provided?
-For how long the test is taking?
-Would any equipment be attached to the patient body?
-Many unanswered questions that make the procedure unclear and intimidating.
-Creating a mitigated form that include a detailed explanation of what to anticipate would make the procedure much more accessible to autistic individuals and to the entire population.
+This form is not accessible for many reasons, including the abundance of legal information, the fact it is not divided into sections, and more.
+However, in relation to the issue of early preparation, what this form misses above all is an explanation of the expected procedure.
+Should the patient bring their own sleeping clothes?
+Will food be provided?
+How long will the test take?
+Will any equipment be attached to the patient’s body?
+There are many unanswered questions, which makes the procedure unclear and intimidating.
+Creating a mitigated form that includes a detailed explanation of what to anticipate would make the procedure much more accessible, both to individuals with autism and to the entire population.